Maerien42/FORCE_parametrization/README.md

 ## Create a harmonized Sentinel-2 and Landsat database

+Disclaimer 1: Examples are mixed between several study areas

+Disclaimer 2.
+The uploaded paramterfiles might be slightly outdated, please compare them with the newest version.

 ## Preparatory work
 * Create DEM:
 * Create vectorfile of study area (e.g. Shapefile), best option to use geographic coordinates (EPSG: 4326)